Syllabus

 What if I am requesting an extension because of sickness?

-See FAQs 2 and 3.
+See FAQs 2-3.
 Most people get sick at least once in a semester.
 If you have serious health issues that require more leniency, reach out to me and your dean so we can discuss.

-What if I don’t hand in all the homework?
+What if I don’t hand in all the low-stakes assignments?

 We will have plenty and the three lowest grades will be dropped in this category.